-- 8. Page 2 should contain a short abstract of not more than 250 words.
-The abstract should contain facts and conclusions, rather than citation of the areas and subjects that have been treated or discussed.
+5. The abstract should be no more than 200 words.
+It should contain facts and conclusions, rather than citation of the areas and subjects that have been treated or discussed.
 The abstract should start with the hypothesis or a statement of the problem to be solved, followed by a description of the method or technique utilized to solve the problem.
 The abstract should end with a summary of the results that were obtained and their implications.
-It is to be followed by a maximum of six key words.
-The author must also submit a layman's abstract of not more than 200 words. - 9.
-The paper should be organized as follows: